sjgiorgi/tutorials/README.md

 ```
 To fix this use `8888` instead of `myportnumber` in the next command.
 In the last line above the `http://localhost:8888/` is referring to your remote machine.
 In the next step we will map the remote host / port to your local host /port.

+**Step 3**: Map the Jupyter server on the remote machine to your local machine

-* The general command for this mapping is
+The general command for this mapping is
 ```bash
 ssh -i /path/to/public/key -NL port:localhost:myportnumber username@remote-host-name
 ```